DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

     ## [15] "Dylan Groenewegen (NED)"
     ## [1]

+These six riders conclusively did not win any stage in the year of their win.

-📝 **Note**: There are prettier way to do such checks.
-But I used dirty code to show that it is not always necessary to look for the pretty solution, especially when doing some internal checks.
-If you’re asked some insights from datasets, nobody will care how you got there.
-The results you found and the confidence you have in them is what matters.
-So when in doubt, write a quick and dirty check to make sure the data support your results.
+📝 **Note**: There are prettier ways to do such checks.
+However, I used quick and dirty code to demonstrate that it is not always necessary to seek a pretty solution, especially when performing internal checks.
+If you’re asked for some insights from datasets, nobody will care how you arrived at them.
+The results you found and the confidence you have in them are what matters.
+So when in doubt, write a quick and dirty check to ensure the data supports your results.
+A few manual checks are perfectly fine.

-Thanks to Q3, we know the other spelling of these names and we can see that Chris Froom won stages 8, 15, and 17 in 2013, and Maurice de Waele won stage 20 in 1929.

-> 🚴‍♂️ We can conclude that **9 riders won the Tour de France without
-> winning a single stage in the year they won.**

-### Of the Riders Who Have Won the Most Tour de France, Who Rode the Furthest?
+### 3.2 Of the Riders Who Have Won the Most Tour de France, Who Rode the Most Kilometres?

 A handful of cyclists share the record for the most Tour de France wins.
-But among them — who had to ride the furthest to achieve those victories?
+But among them, who had to ride the most kilometres to achieve those victories?

 Let’s say the record was 8 wins (it’s not — but imagine it was).
 I’d like to know which rider covered the most kilometres *across their winning editions*.
 That’s our challenge.

-To tackle this, we’ll break the problem into manageable parts:
+To tackle this, we can break the problem into manageable parts:

-1. Identify how many wins is the current maximum.
+1. Identify the current maximum number of wins.
 2. Retrieve the list of riders with that number of wins.
-3. Use the `tours` table to get the distance of each edition.
+3. Extract the distance of each Tour de France from the `tours` table.
 4. Sum the distances for each winning rider.

 #### Step 1: Find the Max Number of Tour Wins

 We start by identifying how many times the most decorated riders have won the Tour.

+We first subset the finishers table to those riders who ranked first.
+Then we count how many times each name appears in the list of winners, and we conclude by extracting the names of those who won the most.

     max_wins <- max(table(finishers[finishers$Rank ==1, "Rider"]))
     paste("The maximum number of Tour victories is", max_wins)